seahorn/crab/README.md

 *Important* : the option `DEVMODE` must be enabled to compile all the tests.

 `
 build/tests/prog-1
 `

+# How to add a non-standard abstract operations #

+Some abstract operations may need some non-standard abstract operations (e.g., array read/write, expand, etc).
+The signature of these operations are described in `domain_traits.hpp`.
+Default implementations are in `domain_traits_impl.hpp`.
+If an abstract domain needs a different implementation from the default one then it should implement the operation under the namespace `ikos::domain_traits`.
+The file `domain_traits.hpp`  must also include the header file of the abstract domain (if not already there).

 # Notes for implementing new abstract domains #